dkoepke/dkoepke.github.io/Resume.md

 **Lead Platform Engineer at Kwarter**<br>
 March 2013 - March 2014

 Hired as one of four Platform Engineers building and maintaining a Platform as a Service for mobile social games related to live television broadcasts.
 Clients include Sony, AB InBev (Bud Light), Turner, and Dave & Busters.
-Promoted to Team Lead in October 2013.
+Promoted to Lead Platform Engineer in October 2013.

 * Environment: Develop web-based software in Python on Linux (Ubuntu) running on AWS using Pyramid, Chef, Cassandra, MongoDB, Redis, CouchBase, RabbitMQ
 * Design next generation Platform as a Service for realtime interactive content using Python on Flask, Ansible, and Dynamo